20 Best Things to Do in Japan

 Shinto shrines and Buddhist temples are spread everywhere across the country and are among the best things to see in Japan.
 If you’re not on a spiritual journey, then you’ll be in for some relaxing ambiance!

-Kyoto is one of the best places to start as the town is dotted with hundreds of shrines most of which are listed by UNESCO World Heritage – all of which are charming in their architectural magnificence, art, and beautiful gardens.
+Kyoto is one of the best places to start as the town is dotted with hundreds of shrines 17 of which are listed by UNESCO World Heritage – all of which are charming in their architectural magnificence, art, and beautiful gardens.

 10. Stay in a Capsule Hotel